Where can we buy the board?

-Which motor driver is used?
+What motor driver is used?

 It's the DRV8837 by Texas Instruments.
 It's a so-called H-Bridge you can connect two DC motors to which can be regulated in one direction.
 If you only connect one motor, you can go forwards and backwards.

-Which acceleration-/position sensor is used?
+What acceleration/position sensor is used?

 It's the BMX055 by Bosch.

 Is there a possibility to program the board with something else than the block editor?